milwill3/SQL/README.md

 # Milan Williams' SQL Portfolio

 ## Welcome to my SQL portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via meial if you have any questions: milanwilliams31@gmail.com
+Feel free to take a look and reach out via mail if you have any questions: milanwilliams31@gmail.com